codio/tutorial_yo_angular/annotations.md

 #IDE Panels
 It is a really good idea to quickly set up a couple of IDE panels so the tutorial is really easy to follow.

 Codio lets you create panels from the View->Panels menu.
-To get it done really quickly, do the following
+To get it done really quickly, do the following:

 1. View->Panels->Split Vertical
 1. Drag the `(tutorial)` tab from the left panel over to the newly created right hand empty tab bar area.